 A law school student who does not wish any information released for any reason may file a written request with the dean of the law school.
 A confidential notice will be placed on the student's record and this confidential status will remain on their record permanently until a signed release by the student is filed with the dean.

-Law students who want access to their education records shall make the request in writing by a USPS mailing.
+Law students who want access to their education records must make the request in writing by a USPS mailing.
 The writing should be signed with an original signature, include a copy of a photo identification card, and include a current return mailing address.

-Any correspondence or requests involving FERPA shall be sent to the Director of Law School Records, Mississippi College School of Law, 151 E. Griffith Street, Jackson, MS 39201.
+Any correspondence or requests involving FERPA should be sent to the Director of Law School Records, Mississippi College School of Law, 151 E. Griffith Street, Jackson, MS 39201.
 The Director of Law School Records serves as the sole point of contact for FERPA matters.

 Rehabilitation Act of 1973 and Title II of the ADA of 1990